Measure flow path recovery in Bayes Hilbert spaces: Finite-dimensional models

-\begin{remark} The finite-dimensional theory is obtained by restricting the ambient Bayes--Hilbert state variable \(h\) to the subspace \(V_m\).
-All reduced transport and inverse objects are therefore pullbacks of their ambient counterparts through the coordinate map
+\begin{remark} The finite-dimensional theory is obtained by restricting the ambient state variable \(h\) to the subspace \(V_m\).
+Every reduced transport, observation, and inverse object below is therefore the pullback of its ambient counterpart through the coordinate map

 \end{remark}